marsdrums/ReSTIR-reworking/README.md

 [...]
 ```
 The weighting function (here called luminance) computes weighting as:

 ```glsl
 float luminance(vec3 x){ return length(x); }
 ```

 After weighting, the sample is inserted into the reservoir.
 Reservoirs contain 4 elements, and are stored as 4-component vectors.
-Mirroring the original ReSTIR paper, the elements of the reservoir vectors are the following:
+Mirroring the original ReSTIR paper, the elements in the reservoir vectors are the following:

 - reservoir.x = sum of the weights; the weight of each sample is added to the total weight of the reservoir.
 - reservoir.y = index of the selected sample;
 - reservoir.z = number of samples processed by the reservoir so far.
 - reservoir.w = weight of the selected sample;

-Each sample must be identified by a single value (to keep reservoirs packed into a vec4 for convenience).
+Each sample must be identified by a single value to keep reservoirs packed into a vec4 for convenience.
 To make this happen, i'm using two utility funtions to transform texture coordinates into indexes and back:

 ```glsl
 int uv2index(in vec2 uv){